BRC

 Women's Super League

-At this time of year, it seems like everyone and their sister is talking about soccer.
-It’s the world’s favorite sport and everyone seems to be at least a little invested in the outcomes of the games and the dramas on and off the pitch.
+Whatever time of year, it seems like everyone and their sister is always talking about soccer.
+It’s the world’s favourite sport, after all.
+And everyone seems to be at least a little invested in the outcomes of the games and the dramas on and off the pitch.
 But usually when you think about soccer, you think about men.
 Admit it.
-However, more and more people are starting to realise the epic matches that happen in the female game too.
-So let’s chat you through some of the key things you need to know about the Women’s Super League and we bet you’ll be a fan before you’re finished reading.

 Why focus on the Women’s Super League?